 Setting up a studio is not difficult.
 An easel and a small side table for your palette and paints is sufficient.
 A little cupboard space to keep some of the other items like brushes, jars, painting panels and so forth will ensure a neat and welcoming spot.
 The most important point is that your space be ready for more work at short notice.
 Consider the welcoming studio used by Paul Cezanne shown above.
 There is real energy within such a space.

-Aside from having your studio on standby for when the muse strikes one will also need to keep an eye on creeping clutter.
+Aside from having your studio on standby for when the muse strikes you will also need to keep an eye on creeping clutter.
 This condition befalls all artists.
-I have never met an artist to who did not one day open the studio door to stare at piles of assorted artist’s kit blocking free movement and wonder where it all came from.
+One day you will open your studio door to stare at piles of assorted artist’s kit blocking free movement and wonder where it all came from.
 Clutter is insidious.
 It robs energy and hampers free thought.
 There is another problem however.
 Artists seldom spot the clutter before it reaches critical conditions.

 Fortunately I have my wife who is the bane of all clutter.
 She recently put me on notice to sort out my studio.
 This might have turned into a domestic disturbance, but I had to concede that I could not reach into certain corners without moving piles of canvasses, used paint tubes and other oddments that should have been binned long ago.
 I had to do something.